What Does an MBA Teach You?

 MBA Specialization Coursework

 The remaining MBA coursework is dedicated to your chosen concentration.
 Specialization is the gateway to a specific skill set and knowledge base that you can leverage to reach new levels of success in your career path.
 Coursework will vary according to the MBA track chosen.
-For example, if you were to specialize in Healthcare Management, topics studied would include the following:
+For example, if you were to specialize in Healthcare Management, the topics studied would include the following:

 - The organization and management of healthcare delivery systems in the U.S.